cds-snc/canadalogin-user-selfservice-webapp/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug
-about: 'Use this when logging a bug with dev '
+about: 'To place bugs for the development team to action '
-title: ''
+title: "[Descriptive name of bug]"
 labels: ''
 assignees: ''